 If you a suffering from trichotillomania then it may be worthwhile contacting your GP for a food sensitivity test to determine whether or not a food allergy is the culprit behind your hair pulling urges.

 For information on hair loss solutions for trichotillomania, look no further!
 We have a wide range of hair loss solutions to suit every need.
-Call us today on 1300 427 778 to arrange your free, confidential consultation with one of our hair loss specialists.
+Call us today on 1300 427 778 to arrange your free, confidential consultation (valued at $250.00) with one of our hair loss specialists.